Why Do We Need A New Approach?

 What is Functional Medicine?

 Functional Medicine is an emerging, evidence-based field of medicine dedicated to understanding the origins, prevention and treatment of complex, chronic disease.
-It is a fundamental change in our thinking, a whole different paradigm, like the “world is round, not flat” type of shift.
+It's a fundamental change in our thinking, a whole different paradigm, like the “world is round, not flat” type of shift.

 The way we understand health and disease no longer reflects biological reality or the biological laws of nature.
-We need to understand that chronic diseases are not fixed things that you “catch” or that just show up out of context, but are related to the environment, your diet, genes, and lifestyle.
+We need to understand that chronic diseases are not fixed things that you “catch” or that just show up out of context, but are related to your genes, diet, lifestyle and to the environment you live in.
 We need to understand that the body is an ecosystem and is part of a larger ecosystem.
 Understanding how all the parts relate and what disturbs our ecological balance is more important than naming the disease, blaming the name for the problem, and thinking a drug will fix the disease.

 - Fixing your digestion – understanding that our digestive system is at the core of our health, why it breaks down, and how to repair it.